Estimating network-mediated causal effects via principal components network regression: Proof of Theorem

 For the second term in Equation~\eqref{eq:XhatXMeps-decomp}, we use submultiplicativity of the spectral norm again to write

 Equation~\eqref{eq:comp3} from Lemma~\ref{lem:components} bounds the first multiplicand on the right-hand side, while Lemma~\ref{lem:UAPMeps:frob} bounds the second, and we have

 where we have again used the bound in Equation~\eqref{eq:bound:nubn} and our assumption that $B$ and $d$ are constants.
-Our growth assumptions in Equations~\eqref{eq:growth:all:48} and~\eqref{eq:growth:lambdad:8} bound the first of these growth rates as $\op{ \lambda_d/\sqrt{n} }$, while Equations~\eqref{eq:growth:XhatXMeps:56} and~\eqref{eq:growth:lambdad:8} bound the second with the same rate of convergence, and it follows that
+Raising the quantity in Equation~\eqref{eq:growth:46MT1} to the third power and applying Equation~\eqref{eq:growth:lambda1:UB}, the first of these as $\op{ \lambda_d/\sqrt{n} }$.
+Trivially using $\lambda_1 \ge \lambda_d$ and $\log n = o( n )$, Equation~\eqref{eq:growth:46MT5a} bounds the second term by the same rate, and it follows that

 For the third term in Equation~\eqref{eq:XhatXMeps-decomp}, submultiplicativity followed by Lemmas~\ref{lem:spectralnorms},~\ref{lem:UAPHUT:frob} and~\ref{lem:norm-of-errors:Heps} yields